Fibonacci in Forex

 Is there a Fibonacci Forex tool to use?
-If you're into math at all, you know how Fibonacci is found in everything.
+A Fibonacci Forex retracement, is short term correction in price during an overall uptrend or downtrend movement.
+The corrections in price are temporary price reversals and doesn’t necessarily mean a change in the direction of the larger trend.
+If you’re into math at all, you know how Fibonacci is found in everything.
 From seashells and flowers to stock market trading, Fibonacci is there.

 In this tutorial, you will learn the Fibonacci Retracement tool, and the benefits of trading with Fibonacci Retracement levels.
 So let’s first start by understand what retracement is and why do markets retrace.

 - A Fibonacci Forex retracement, in general, is a short term price correction during an overall larger upward or downward movement.
 These price corrections are temporary price reversals and don’t indicate a change in the direction of the larger trend.
 Finding and trading retracements is a method of technical analysis used for short-term trades.
 The main benefit of trading retracements is that they provide an opportunity to profit by entering a trade in the original direction of the trend at a better price; just before the continuation of the original move.